-Modern Ethiopia’s borders are the result of the late-19th-century expansion under Emperor Menelik II, who assumed the throne in 1889 and used alliances with European powers and imported firearms to unite his rivals behind him and conquer rich lands to the east, west, and south.
+Modern Ethiopia’s borders result from the late-19th-century expansion under Emperor Menelik II, who assumed the throne in 1889.
+He used alliances with European powers and imported firearms to unite his rivals behind him and conquer rich lands to the east, west, and south.
 In 1896 his armies defeated a modern Italian army at the Battle of Adowa (Adwa) to assure Ethiopia’s independence.
 Disorders that followed Menelik’s death brought his daughter to the throne in 1917, with his cousin, Tafari Makonnen, as regent and heir apparent.
 When the empress died in 1930, Tafari was crowned Emperor Haile Selassie I. Haile Selassie, called the “Lion of Judah”, outlawed slavery, created a constitution, began a modern army, educational system, and bureaucracy between 1916 and 1935, when Fascist Italy invaded and occupied Ethiopia.
 Haile Selassie resumed the throne in 1941 and remained in power until he was overthrown on 12 September 1974 by a military clique.

 Mengistu Haile Mariam, a young military officer who founded the Ethiopian Communist party, came to power after a series of bloody purges in 1977.
-The ruling military clique (called the Derg or Dergue) converted itself to a civilian party in 1987, when it made Ethiopia a one-party Communist state under a new constitution.
-But the country was in turmoil: the regime battled Eritrean secessionists as well as Somali rebels, and its own people in a campaign called the “red terror”: thousands of political opponents were killed.
-When Mengistu’s greatest supporter, the Soviet Union, collapsed in 1991, he was overthrown and a group called the Ethiopian People’s Revolutionary Democratic Front seized the capital.
-In May 1991 a separatist guerrilla organisation, the Eritrean People’s Liberation Front, took control of the province of Eritrea.
-The two groups agreed that Eritrea would have an internationally supervised referendum on independence; this took place in April 1993 with almost unanimous support for Eritrean independence, which was recognised by Ethiopia.
-However, border disputes resulted in a vicious war in 1998-1999 that left more than 80,000 dead.
+The ruling military clique (called the Derg or Dergue) converted itself to a civilian party in 1987, making Ethiopia a one-party Communist state under a new constitution.
+But the country was in turmoil: the regime battled Eritrean secessionists, Somali rebels, and its own people in a campaign called the “red terror”: thousands of political opponents were killed.
+When Mengistu’s most generous supporter, the Soviet Union, collapsed in 1991, he was overthrown, and a group called the Ethiopian People’s Revolutionary Democratic Front (EPRDF) seized the capital and established a Transitional Government.
+In May 1991 a separatist guerrilla organisation, the Eritrean People’s Liberation Front, took control of Eritrea.
+The two groups agreed that Eritrea would have an internationally supervised referendum on independence; this took place in April 1993 with almost unanimous support for Eritrean independence, which Ethiopia recognised.